pseewald/vim-anyfold/README.md

 * Can **not** correctly fold mismatched indentation and thus should only be used together with disciplined programming style (or in combination with Vim's `equalprg` autoindent feature).

+## Advantages over foldmethod=indent

+* `foldmethod=indent` only works for indents that are a multiple of `shiftwidth` and thus fails for aligned code lines and inconsistent indentation.
+Vim-anyfold correctly defines folds for arbitrary indents.
+* vim-anyfold recognizes braces as part of indented blocks and correctly folds them.
+Vim-anyfold thus produces good folds not only for indented languages but also for e.g. C++ or Java.
+* vim-anyfold optionally folds multiline comments.

+Be aware that `vim-anyfold` is much slower than `foldmethod=indent` and can reduce Vim's responsiveness.
+This is noticeable only when editing large files.

 ## Examples

 ### Python